saito-ya/bolt-lambda/README.md

 # bolt-lambda
-Smaple project to run slack frameworl bolt on AWS Lambda.
+Smaple project to run slack framework bolt on AWS Lambda.

 ## Deployment
 Run the following command to deploy.